Texan Anesthesia

 Preoperative Evaluation For Surgery

-The preoperative process is important in preparing you for surgery.
-We get a comprehensive medical history, conduct a detailed physical examination, and obtain diagnostic tests such as blood tests, imaging studies, and electrocardiograms.
-We will also receive instructions on how to prepare for the surgery, such as fasting before the operation and taking specific medications.
+The preoperative evaluation is an important step in preparing for surgery.
+It includes a comprehensive medical history, physical examination, and, when needed, diagnostic testing such as lab work, imaging, or an ECG.
+You will also receive clear instructions on how to prepare, including fasting guidelines and medication management.

 During Surgery

-There are different types of anesthesia options for surgery, and the choice depends on several factors, including the patient’s age, medical history, type of surgery, and personal preferences.
-Some of the common anesthesia options for surgery include:
+There are several types of anesthesia, and the appropriate choice depends on your medical history, age, type of procedure, and personal preferences.

-• Spinal or epidural anesthesia: This involves the injection of a local anesthetic into the space surrounding the spinal cord to numb the lower half of the body.
-It is commonly used for lower abdominal, pelvic, and leg surgeries.
+• Spinal or epidural anesthesia An anesthetic is administered near the spinal cord to numb the lower half of the body, often used for lower abdominal, pelvic, or lower limb surgeries.

 After Surgery

-After a surgical procedure, the anesthesiologist will continue to monitor the patient’s vital signs until they are awake and stable enough to be transferred to the recovery room or a hospital ward.
-The anesthesiologist will also provide post-operative care, which may include:
+After surgery, the anesthesiologist continues to monitor your vital signs until you are awake and stable for transfer to the recovery room or inpatient unit.
+Postoperative care may include:

-• Coordination with the surgical team: Anesthesiologists will communicate with the surgical team to ensure that the patient is receiving appropriate post-operative care, such as wound care, and to address any concerns that may arise.
+• Coordination with the surgical team Communicating with the surgical team to support wound care and address any postoperative concerns.

 We want to make sure you get the help you need.
 For general, non-medical questions, please call us at (713) 955-3568 between Monday thru Friday (8:00am-4:30pm CST) or contact us here.